xmengkinaxis/SRE/SRE/Basic Knowledge.md

 Modules provide excellent reusability and code-sharing opportunities to boost the collaboration and productivity of teams operating on the cloud.
 Providers are plugins that offer integration and interaction with different APIs and are one of the main ways to extend Terraform’s functionality.

 Terraform keeps an internal state of the managed infrastructure, which represents resources, configuration, metadata, and their relationships.
 The state is actively maintained by Terraform and utilized to create plans, track changes, and enable modifications of infrastructure environments.
 The state should be stored remotely to allow teamwork and collaboration as a best practice.

 The core Terraform workflow consists of three concrete stages.
 First, we generate the infrastructure as code configuration files representing our environment’s desired state.
 Next, we check the output of the generated plan based on our manifests.
 After carefully reviewing the changes, we apply the plan to provision infrastructure resources.

+Terraform is an infrastructure provisioning tool that enables users to define and manage their infrastructure as code.
+It provides a declarative language to describe the desired state of infrastructure resources, such as virtual machines, Kubernetes nodes, storage, and networking components.

+Terraform then automates the provisioning and management of these resources across multiple cloud platforms, making it highly versatile.
+By executing Terraform, the desired infrastructure is automatically provisioned, ensuring consistency and reproducibility.

 ## Terragrunt